 In 2013, TED removed Rupert’s TEDx talk on The Science Delusion from its website after protests from militant materialists.
-With four million views since its "banning" it continues challenging those who would see it suppressed.
+With 7.4 million views since its "banning" it continues challenging those who would see it suppressed.

 The two biggest attackers of Rupert’s research on dogs are both magicians with no experience of research on animal behaviour.
 James Randi and Richard Wiseman are experts in misdirection, but their attempts to vanish scientific evidence have failed.

 Never one to shy away from a good debate, over the years Rupert has locked horns with a number of prominent skeptics and scientists of note.